Portrait of the staff at a doctor's office

 MD

-A doctor of medicine practices allopathic medicine which is a classic form of medicine that focuses on the diagnosis and treatment of human diseases.
+A Doctor of Medicine (MD) practices allopathic medicine, a traditional form of medicine that emphasizes the diagnosis and treatment of human diseases.

 Education: